Icewav3/icbc-exam/README.md

 In my case, I found an appointment in 4 months.
 So I decided to automate the process, and after two hours, I found an appointment in a week.

+Let's start with coffee :)
+If you like what I'm doing, you can buy a coffee for me: https://www.buymeacoffee.com/ZanMax

+There are 3 version:

+- UI
+- Python console
+- Golang console

 ## Running
 #### UI
 ##### Install necessary packages